 The long haired Chihuahua is an ancient dog breed which has a big heart and is fiercely loyal to people and protectors of their pack.
+They are the smallest dog in the world, weighing 3-6lb, and are one of the low-maintenance dog breeds with a lifespan of 15-20 years.

-Unbothered by the fact that they are the smallest dog in the world, these vivacious little dogs take the world in their stride.
+These vivacious little dogs take the world in their stride.

 What are the differences between a smooth coat and long coat Chihuahua?
 What is it like to own one and what do you need to know before buying this dog?